Macedon (hamlet), New York

 Macedon is a hamlet (and census-designated place) located in the Town of Macedon in Wayne County, New York, United States.
 As of the 2010 census, the hamlet had a total population of 1,523.
 It is in the south-central part of the town and is southeast of Rochester.

 Government offices for the Town of Macedon are located in the hamlet.

 History

 Macedon became an inland port, located near Lock 30 on the Erie Canal (completed in 1825).

 The village was incorporated in 1856.
 Lock 30 of the canal is still in use.
 In the mid-late 19th century, Macedon was home of Bickford & Huffman, a manufacturer of grain drills which eventually became part of the Oliver Farm Equipment Company.

-Remnants of the former Enlarged Erie Canal Lock 61 (also called the Upper Macedon Lock) are located off N.Y.
-Route 31F and N.Y.
-Route 350, across the road from the current Lock 30 behind Berry Plastics Corporation.
+Remnants of the former Enlarged Erie Canal Lock 61 (also called the Upper Macedon Lock) are located off Route 31F and Route 350, across the road from the current Lock 30 behind Berry Plastics Corporation.
 It was a double-chamber lock built in 1842, and had a lift of 6.69 feet (2.04 m) to the west.
 The area now serves as a spillway for Lock 30 which is managed by the New York State Canal Corporation.